Poets are Mirrors of the Mind

 The energy from the pop art scene was the inspiration for John Giorno when turning his poetry performances into intensely memorized flows that has since become one of his trademarks. ““When the poet has a book in his hands, it’s like a wall between him and the audience”, he explains.
 Being one of the leading figures in pushing the limits of poetry, John Giorno also explains why the last 50 years has been a golden age of poetry, and how technology is continuing to positively push the boundaries of poetry into new artistic forms.

-John Giorno (b.
-1936) is an American poet and one of the most influential figures in contemporary performance with his intensely rhythmic and philosophical poetry.
+John Giorno (b.1936 – d.
+2019) is an American poet and one of the most influential figures in contemporary performance with his intensely rhythmic and philosophical poetry.
 He has published a variety of poetic works such as the collection “You got to burn to shine”, spoken words with William S. Burroughs and Laurie Anderson, and also created Giorno Poetry Systems, which has published over 40 spoken word LP’s with other great artists such as Brion Gysin, Allen Ginsberg and Patti Smith.

 John Giorno was interviewed by Kasper Bech Dyg in June 2014.

 Becoming Paul McCarthy